in28minutes/java-tutorial-for-beginners/README.md

 I love Programming.
 One of the aims I had when I started ```in28minutes``` was to make learning programming easy.

+Welcome to this book on "Learning Java In 150 Steps"**.
+I am **Ranga Karanam**, and I have more than two decades of programming experience.

+At **In28Minutes**, we ask ourselves one question every day: "how do we create awesome learning experiences?"

+In this book, you will learn to write **object** **oriented** code with Java.
+You will be exposed to a lot of examples, exercises and tips.
+We will take up a lot of examples, and try and see how to write code for those in Java.

+We would be using  **Eclipse** as the IDE.

+## Our Approach

 We did a study on why students give up on programming?

 The popular answer was